Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 #### Notes

-[] Some extra note to be aware of.
+- [ ] Some extra note to be aware of.
+- [ ] when processing unexpectely skips over file selection -> cancel and restart satay.sh

 ## Software - analysis